awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 ### initializeVolume<a name="ec2launch-v2-initializevolume"></a>

 Initializes volumes attached to the instance so that they are activated and partitioned\.
 Any volumes that are detected as not empty are not initialized\.
 A volume is considered empty if the first 4 KiB of a volume are empty, or if a volume does not have a [Windows\-recognizable drive layout](https://docs.microsoft.com/en-us/windows/win32/api/winioctl/ns-winioctl-drive_layout_information_ex)\.
+The volume `letter` field is always applied when this task runs, regardless of whether the drive is already initialized\.

 *Frequency* — always